schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

   - wireguard
 ---

 This beginner-friendly, step-by-step guide walks you through the initial configuration of your OPNsense firewall.
-The title of this guide is an homage to the superb [pfSense baseline guide with VPN, Guest, and VLAN support](https://nguvu.org/pfsense/pfsense-baseline-setup) that some of you guys might know, and this is an OPNsense migration of it.
+The title of this guide is an homage to the [pfSense baseline guide with VPN, Guest, and VLAN support](https://nguvu.org/pfsense/pfsense-baseline-setup) that some of you guys might know, and this is an [OPNsense](https://opnsense.org) migration of it.
 I found that guide two years ago and immediately fell in love with the network setup.
-After researching for weeks, I decided to use [OPNsense](https://opnsense.org/) instead of pfSense.
+After researching for weeks, I decided to use OPNsense instead of pfSense.
 I bit the bullet and bought the [Deciso DEC630](https://www.deciso.com/product-catalog/dec630/) appliance.
 Albeit expensive and possibly overkill for my needs, I'm happy to support the open-source mission of Deciso, the maintainers of OPNsense.

 To configure OPNsense, I followed the instructions of the pfSense guide, taking notes on the differences.
-Some options moved to different menus, some were deprecated, and other stuff was outdated.
+Some options moved to different menus or changed.
 As my notes grew, I decided to publish them as a guide on my website.

-My goal was to create a beginner-friendly, comprehensive guide that's easy to follow.
+My goal was to create a comprehensive guide that's easy to follow.
 But I tried to strike a different balance regarding the brevity of the instructions compared to the pfSense guide.
 It's a matter of personal taste, but I find the instructions in that guide too verbose.
 I intentionally omit most of the repetitive "click save and apply" instructions and only list configuration changes deviating from defaults, making exceptions for important settings.
 I consider the OPNsense defaults stable enough for this approach in the hope of keeping the effort required to maintain this guide to a minimum.

 I'm a homelab hobbyist, so be warned that this guide likely contains errors.
 Please, verify the steps yourself and do your research.
 I hope this guide is as helpful and inspiring to you as the pfSense guide was to me.
 Your feedback is always welcome and very much appreciated.